MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ## Trace User Actions

-Using Information Level logging, any <a href="https://docs.microsoft.com/en-us/machine-learning-server/operationalize/concept-api#core-apis-for-operationalization" target="_blank">Core API</a> (or) <a href="https://docs.microsoft.com/en-us/machine-learning-server/operationalize/concept-api#service-consumption-apis" target="_blank">Service Consumption API</a> call performed by a user can be logged and the UserPrincipalName of the responsible user can be determined from these logs.
-The user session is given a unique ID called **LoginSessionId** on successful login, which is included in subsequent log entries detailing actions(<a href="https://docs.microsoft.com/machine-learning-server/operationalize/concept-api" target="_blank">REST APIs</a>) performed by the user during that session.
-LoginSessionId allows a more fine-grained association of user actions to a particular user session.
+Using Information Level logging, any [Core API](concept-api.md#core-apis-for-operationalization) or [Service Consumption API](concept-api.md#service-consumption-apis) call can be logged.
+Additionally, the **UserPrincipalName** of the responsible user is also recorded in the logs.
+The user session is given a unique ID called **LoginSessionId** on successful login, which is included in subsequent log entries detailing [actions](concept-api.md) performed by the user during that session. **LoginSessionId** allows a more fine-grained association of user actions to a particular user session.

-To use this feature, update the `"LogLevel"` for `"Default"` to `"Information"` on the web node, using the instructions provided [above](#loglevel).
+To enable information logging, update the `"LogLevel"` for `"Default"` to `"Information"` on the web node, using the instructions provided [above](#loglevel).

    ```
    "LogLevel": {